serkkres0/app-brewery-course/README.md

 # app-brewery-course
-A project website for the App-Brewery course.
+A coolectio of project websites for the App-Brewery course.